 One of the great aspects of the Farm Bureau building is the opportunity to talk to a farmer firsthand.
 Farmers from across Minnesota will be available during the fair for you to meet.
 They LOVE, LOVE sharing information about their farm!
 And it’s a great opportunity for you to ask them questions about what they do.

 CHS Miracle of Birth Center

-If you happen to be at the fair on Aug 30-Sept 1, located next to the CHS Miracle of Birth center, MN Pork sponsor a few fun events.
+If you happen to be at the fair on Aug 30-Sept 1, located next to the CHS Miracle of Birth Center, MN Pork sponsors a few fun events.
 Not only will they be giving out freshly grilled pork samples, but you can also have your picture taken with a chance to win bacon for a year.
-Now who wouldn’t love that!
+Now, who wouldn’t love that!
 You also have the opportunity to meet and talk with people who raise pigs in Minnesota.